-Figure 5.24a.
-Tests for Comparing the True Mean vs. Action Level
+Figure 5.26a Tests for Comparing the True Mean vs. Action Level

 With the normality assumption rejected, we now know we must use a non-parametric test to test the null hypothesis that the True Mean >=Action Level.
 The test we use is to compare the Non-Parametric UCL on the mean to the action level.
-We see that the Non-Parametric UCL on the mean is 13.96 which is greater than the Action Level of 10, so we cannot reject the null hypothesis, and we can conclude the site is dirty.
+We see that the Non-Parametric UCL on the mean is 20.177 which is greater than the Action Level of 10, so we cannot reject the null hypothesis, and we can conclude the site is dirty.

-5.6.3.2 Tests for Sampling Goal: Sampling within a Building > Compare measurements to threshold > Ensure most of area is uncontaminated > Upper tolerance limit > Unknown Distribution confidence that at least 90% of the values in a population are less than the action level, and therefore the decision unit is contaminated (see Fig 3.47 for a description of the problem).
-The test is to calculate the Upper Tolerance Limit on the 90th percentile of a population and compare it to the action level.
+5.6.3.2 Tests for Sampling Goal: Sampling within a Building > Compare measurements to threshold > Quantitative measurements > Upper tolerance limit > Unknown Distribution

+In Figure 5.26b we see the tests VSP executes in order to make confidence statements on a percentile of the population.
+For example, the goal may be to be able to state with 95% confidence that at least 95% of the values in a population are less than the action level, and therefore the decision unit is contaminated (see Fig 3.47 for a description of the problem).
+The test is to calculate the Upper Tolerance Limit on the 95th percentile of a population and compare it to the action level.
 Note: A one-sided upper tolerance limit on the Pth percentile is identical to a one-sided upper confidence limit on a Pth percentile of the population.
 The maximum value of a data set is the non-parametric UTL.